kizzcross/kizzcross/README.md

 ## Hi I'm João!
 I currently work at <strong>[OniMusic]</strong> as a Fullstack Junior Dev.
-I love working on both backend and really like frontend development (sometimes).
+I love working on backend and really like frontend development (sometimes) 😅.

 ## Techs